ST2020wa/node-minimsgboard/README.md

     ├── package.json
     └── routes/
 ```
+The project is organized into two main folders: miniboard-ng (for the front-end) and miniboard-node (for the back-end).

 miniboard-ng/: This folder contains the Angular front-end application.
 It includes the user interface for submitting and viewing messages.
 minboard-node/: This folder contains the Node.js back-end API that handles requests for creating and retrieving messages.